History of science and technology in Africa: East Africa

 It is known that ancient Axum traded with India, and there is evidence that ships from Northeast Africa may have sailed back and forth between India/Sri Lanka and Nubia trading goods and even to Persia, Himyar and Rome.
 Aksum was known by the Greeks for having seaports for ships from Greece and Yemen.
 Elsewhere in Northeast Africa, the 1st century CE Greek travelogue Periplus of the Red Sea reports that Somalis, through their northern ports such as Zeila and Berbera, were trading frankincense and other items with the inhabitants of the Arabian Peninsula as well as with the then Roman-controlled Egypt.

 Middle Age Swahili kingdoms are known to have had trade port islands and trade routes with the Islamic world and Asia and were described by Greek historians are "metropolises".
 Famous African trade ports such as Mombasa, Zanzibar, Mogadishu and Kilwa were known to Chinese sailors such as Zheng He and medieval Islamic historians such as the Berber Islamic voyager Abu Abdullah ibn Battuta.
 The dhow was the ship of trade used by the Swahili.
 They could be massive.
 It was a dhow that transported a giraffe to Chinese Emperor Yong Le's court, in 1414.

-Few kingdoms south of the Sahara possessed a more developed naval organization than that of Buganda, which dominated Lake victoria with its navy of up to 20,000 men and war canoes as long as seventy two feet.
+Few kingdoms south of the Sahara possessed a more developed naval organization than that of Buganda, which dominated Lake Victoria with its navy of up to 20,000 men and war canoes as long as seventy two feet....

 Architecture

 West Africa

 The Walls of Benin City are collectively the world's largest man-made structure and were semi-destroyed by the British in 1897.
-Fred Pearce wrote in New Scientist:

-"They extend for some 16,000 kilometres in all, in a mosaic of more than 500 interconnected settlement boundaries.
+Fred Pearce wrote in New Scientist:They extend for some 16,000 kilometres in all, in a mosaic of more than 500 interconnected settlement boundaries.
 They cover 6500 square kilometres and were all dug by the Edo people.
 In all, they are four times longer than the Great Wall of China, and consumed a hundred times more material than the Great Pyramid of Cheops.
-They took an estimated 150 million hours of digging to construct, and are perhaps the largest single archaeological phenomenon on the planet."

-Sungbo's Eredo is the second largest pre-colonial monument in Africa, larger than the Great Pyramids or Great Zimbabwe.
-Built by the Yoruba people in honour of one of their titled personages, an aristocratic widow known as the Oloye Bilikisu Sungbo, it is made up of sprawling mud walls and the valleys that surrounded the town of Ijebu-Ode in Ogun state, Nigeria.
+They took an estimated 150 million hours of digging to construct, and are perhaps the largest single archaeological phenomenon on the planet.Sungbo's Eredo is the second largest pre-colonial monument in Africa, larger than the Great Pyramids or Great Zimbabwe.
+Built by the Yoruba people in honour of one of their titled personages, an aristocratic widow known as the Oloye Bilikisu Sungbo, it is made up of sprawling rammed earth walls and the valleys that surrounded the town of Ijebu-Ode in Ogun state, Nigeria.

 Tichit is the oldest surviving archaeological settlements in the Sahel and is the oldest all-stone settlement south of the Sahara.
 It is thought to have been built by Soninke people and is thought to be the precursor of the Ghana empire.

 The Great Mosque of Djenné is the largest mud brick or adobe building in the world and is considered by many architects to be the greatest achievement of the Sudano-Sahelian architectural style, albeit with definite Islamic influences.